librecores/librecores-web/doc/src/devenv/quickstart.rst

   cp ansible/secrets.dist/dev-vagrant.secrets.yml ansible/secrets/dev-vagrant.secrets.yml

-Now you have two options:

-- Either open the ``ansible/secrets/dev-vagrant.secrets.yml`` and follow the instructions in there to get a custom API key for the various providers, or
+Open the ``ansible/secrets/dev-vagrant.secrets.yml`` and follow the instructions in there to get a custom API key for the various providers.

-- Leave the file as-is and therefore disable all third-party APIs.
-This is sufficient if you do not want to change the user-login process.
+At minimum, we require:

+- GitHub for repository crawling
+- Algolia for search

+You can disable algolia by setting ``NullEngine`` as suggested `in their documentation <https://www.algolia.com/doc/framework-integration/symfony/advanced/#other-engines>`_.

 Step 3: Set up the development environment
 ------------------------------------------